Crown-Commercial-Service/ccsweb-bastion-image/README.md

-# ccsweb-bastion-image
+# ccsweb-bastion-image - Bastion AMI build

-Website Phase 3
+Packer-managed AWS AMI build of the bastion server for the CCS website.